This page is optimized for a taller screen. Please rotate your device or increase the size of your browser window.

 United States

-We are proud to be a sponsor for the National Adaptation Forum (NAF), a biennial gathering for experts to network and discuss current and emerging climate adaptation concerns.
+We proudly sponsored the National Adaptation Forum (NAF), a biennial gathering for experts to network and discuss current and emerging climate adaptation concerns.

 At Abt Global, our climate experts understand that a focus on locally led, context-specific solutions is critical to successfully scaling climate adaptation solutions and bridging gaps in policy, finance, and technical expertise.
 Our approach combines deep expertise in climate risk assessments, geospatial analytics, and policy analysis with our global work across sectors.
 We partner with communities and stakeholders to identify entry points for action and develop evidence-based, multi-sectoral strategies that center equity and strengthen resilience to climate impacts.